 - c.
 Where work is of short duration but is expected to involve at least 500 man-days of input.

 - The form should be completed and sent to the HSE office covering the site where construction / demolition work is to take place.
 You should send it as soon as possible after the safety co-ordinator is appointed to the project.

-- It is not yet a legal requirement for construction workers to be 'ticketed' to work in Guernsey.
-They do however have to be able to prove their competency to their employer.
+- This does not mean that construction workers must be 'ticketed' to work in Guernsey.
+Rather this is one way of demonstrating their competency to their employer.